Standing Projects

 Black Women In Radio (BWIR) and the Radio Preservation Task Force (RPTF) of the Library of Congress National Recording Preservation Board investigate unexplored radio culture impacting industry, advertising, and music through sound in a new contemporary project called LEGENDS: The Evolution and Legacy of Black Radio Culture.
 Further details will be posted soon.

-Northeastern University
+McGill University

 Sound Submissions